foxBMS/foxbms-2/docs/getting-started/workspace.rst

 Hints
 -----

-These are the default shortcuts in |code|.
+These are the default shortcuts in |vs-code|.
 They can be adapted to fit the user's needs.

 #.
 Jumping to definition: :kbd:`F12`
 #.
 Show all references: :kbd:`Shift + F12`